nus-cs2103-AY2122S1/ip/docs/README.md

 Excellent!
 I've added this task:
 [T] [H] Homework
 ```
-Tiger autocapitalises the first letter of `homework` for the user.
-This is because Tiger has noticed that users tend to input all tasks in lower case, making the tasks look ugly.
+The first letter of the task description is capitalized automatically.
 There is no way to disable this; free will is a lie.

 _________________________

-To add a new Event, the usage is: `event [event description] /at [event time] /priority [H|M|L].` The `/priority` command is optional.
-Accepted date formats are `HH:mm` or `YYYY-MM-DD HH:mm.` The year input string should be **exactly** 4 characters, and their other date parameters should be **exactly** 2 characters.
+To add a new Event, enter: `event [event description] /at [event time] /priority [H|M|L].` The `/priority` command is optional.
+Accepted date formats are `HH:mm` or `YYYY-MM-DD HH:mm.` The year input string should be **exactly** 4 characters, and all other date parameters should be **exactly** 2 characters.
 The year cannot be 0000.

 Example: `event eat dinner /at 2021-05-21 16:00` creates a new Event named "eat dinner" at 2021-05-21 16:00.